Schenectady, New York: History

 Some Euro-Indian descendants, such as Jacques Cornelissen Van Slyck and his sister Hilletie van Olinda, who were of Dutch, French, and Mohawk ancestry, became interpreters and intermarried with Dutch colonists.
 They also gained land in the Schenectady settlement.
 They were among the few métis who seemed to move from Mohawk to Dutch society, as they were described as "former Indians", although they did not always have an easy time of it.
 In 1661, Jacques inherited what became known as Van Slyck's Island from his brother Marten, who had been given it by the Mohawk.
 Van Slyck family descendants retained ownership through the 19th century.

 In 1664, an English fleet conquered the colony of New Netherland and renamed it New York.
 They confirmed the monopoly on the fur trade by Albany, and issued orders to prohibit Schenectady from the trade through 1670 and later.
 Settlers purchased additional land from the Mohawk in 1670 and 1672.
 (Jacques and Hilletie Van Slyck each received portions of land in the Mohawk 1672 deed for Schenectady.)
 Twenty years later (1684) Governor Thomas Dongan granted letters patent for Schenectady to five additional trustees.

 On February 8, 1690, during King William's War, French forces and their Indian allies, mostly Ojibwe and Algonquin warriors, attacked Schenectady by surprise, leaving 62 dead, 11 of them enslaved Africans.
 American history notes it as the Schenectady massacre.
-In total, 27 persons were taken captive, including five enslaved Africans; the raiders took their captives overland about 200 miles to Montreal and its associated Mohawk mission village of Kahnawake.
+In total, 27 persons were taken captive, including five enslaved Africans; the raiders took their captives overland about 200 mi to Montreal and its associated Mohawk mission village of Kahnawake.
 Typically, the younger captives were adopted by Mohawk families to replace people who had died.
 Through the early 18th century in the raiding between Quebec and the northern British colonies, some captives were ransomed by their communities.
 Colonial governments got involved only for high-ranking officers or other officials.
 In 1748, during King George's War, the French and Indigenous attacked Schenectady again, killing 70 residents.

 In 1765, Schenectady was incorporated as a borough.
 During the American Revolutionary War, the local militia unit, the 2nd Albany County Militia Regiment, fought in the Battle of Saratoga and against Loyalist troops.
 Most of the wars in the Mohawk Valley were fought further west on the frontier in the areas of the German Palatine settlement, which was west of Little Falls.
 Because of their close business and other relationships with the British, some settlers from the city were Loyalists and moved to Canada in the late stages of the revolution.
 The British crown granted them land in what became known as Upper Canada and later Ontario.